It's a sure sign that spring has arrived in Kansas when the ground begins sprouting those brightly colored symbols of the changing of the seasons.

 Construction on all four lanes of this section will be on the north side of the existing highway and should not interfere with regular traffic.

-Page 2 of 2 - The four-lane project includes grading, building bridges and surfacing.
+The four-lane project includes grading, building bridges and surfacing.
 It is scheduled for completion in fall 2014.
 Koss Construction of Topeka is contractor for this $26.2 million project that is also funded through T-WORKS.

 Construction on additional eight miles of four-lane in Kingman County is already under way with completion also scheduled for completion in fall 2014.